davehughes/django-transaction-signals/README.md

 ```

 ### Usage of defer() function:
+__defer()__ registers a function to be run upon successful completion of the current transaction (if one exists).
+Calling __defer(func, *args, **kwargs)__ translates to the following:

+* If a transaction is active, register a post-commit listener to execute func(*args, **kwargs)
+* If no transaction is active, execute func(*args, **kwargs) immediately

-This demonstrates a transactional update of a model object which registers a Celery task to be executed when the transaction commits successfully.
+This example demonstrates a transactional update of a model object which registers a Celery task to be executed when the transaction commits successfully.

 ```python
 from celery.task import task